 My background also includes 13 years as a newspaper sports writer and news reporter.

-I am currently the Vice President of Mountain Woods Media, LLC.
+I was Vice President of Mountain Woods Media, LLC.